 Let’s learn more about this lovely but divisive plant, and why Floridians want nothing to do with it!
 Here’s what we’ll tackle in this article:

 If you live in Florida, you’re certainly excused from reading this article, though you might want to check below for a cultivar that is safe to grow in your region.

 Or perhaps you’d like to learn about growing turmeric, which also does quite well in the Sunshine State.

 Interestingly, the stem of this plant becomes more purple when it’s in bright light, as opposed to when it’s grown in a shady area, where the stem stays fairly green.

 I’ve always used my Mexican petunia as a shade plant and was surprised to see purple-stemmed ruellia on a visit to Tucson, Arizona, where it was planted in full sun.

 Cultivation and History

-The plant is named for Jean de la Ruelle, a late fifteenth- to early sixteenth-century French herbalist and physician to King Francois.
+The plant is named for Jean de la Ruelle, a late 15th- to early 16th-century French herbalist and physician to King Francois.